mitchmoser/LACheck/README.md

-    /logons     - return logged on users on a host (requires smb, rpc, or winrm) /registry   - enumerate sessions from registry hive (requires smb) /services   - return services running as users (requires smb, rpc, or winrm) /targets    - comma-separated list of hostnames to check /threads    - specify maximum number of parallel threads (default=25) /user       - specify username that collection was run under (useful during token manipulation)
+    /logons     - return logged on users on a host (requires smb, rpc, or winrm) /registry   - enumerate sessions from registry hive (requires smb) /services   - return services running as users (requires smb, rpc, or winrm) /socket     - send bloodhound output to TCP socket instead of writing to disk
+                  ex: ""127.0.0.1:8080""
+    /targets    - comma-separated list of hostnames to check /threads    - specify maximum number of parallel threads (default=25) /user       - specify username that collection was run under (useful during token manipulation)